-So your baby is born, and it’s perfect!
+So your baby is born and it’s perfect!
 You’re enthusiastic about it, your family and friends love it, and you feel it’s going to conquer the market.
 Then, potential customers don’t.
-The sad truth is, that a high number of young B2B SaaS companies fail because they don’t manage to sell their products fast enough.
+The sad truth is that a high number of young B2B SaaS companies fail because they don’t manage to sell their products fast enough.

-Instead of trying to attract customers by offering your product with a huge discount or even free of charge, target people who will actually pay for it.
-How?
+How, you might ask?
 Find your product-market fit (PMF).
 Along the way, you’ll establish who wants to buy from you, why, and for what price.
 If you’re new to business and want to succeed on the market, read further.
 We’ll give you clear instruction and all the dos and don’ts, you need to know before you kick off the search.

 Why bother with a product-market fit search?